 I was looking for a recipe for some cookies for a cookie swap and turned to an old reliable source: the 1963 “Betty Crocker’s Cooky Book”.
-It’s the book I grew up with, that me and my sisters learned to cook with, and has fabulous photos of all the cookies.
+It’s the book I grew up with, that my sisters and I learned to cook with, and has fabulous photos of all the cookies.
 And they are all all kitchen-tested recipes, and not just some random recipe from a blog where key ingredients are left out, or key instructions are missing.

 My photo shows the cookies drizzled with salted caramel candy coating, but next time I will leave it off.
 It’s just not necessary, though it does make them more attractive.
 Even then they are deceptively plain looking.